Jonathan2251/lbd/source/llvmstructure.rst

 As the result, the optimization steps used in code generation sequence which include stages of **Instruction Selection**, **Scheduling and Formation** and **Register Allocation**, won't loss any optimization opportunity.
-For example, if use limited virtual registers to generate the following code,
+For example, if using limited virtual registers to generate the following code,

 .. code-block:: c++